-At London’s 180 The Strand, Japanese artist Ryoji Ikeda’s long-awaited solo show is an intense fusion of sound and vision.
+On view until 18 September 2021, it’s the last chance to book tickets to Ryoji Ikeda’s seminal intervention at 180 The Strand, London.
+The Japanese artist’s solo show is an intense fusion of sound and vision.
 Warning: videos include flashing images

 Surfacing from the industrial brutalist labyrinth that is 180 The Strand, it’s customary to feel like your senses have been through the wash a few times.
 But after Japanese artist Ryoji Ikeda’s new solo show, your eyes can hear, and your nose can see.

 This does not feel like an exhibition, it feels like a sensory assault course that one does not view, one survives.

 Presented by The Vinyl Factory and Fact magazine in collaboration with Audemars Piguet Contemporary, this is Ikeda’s largest show in Europe to date.
 Five years in the pipeline, it features six global premieres and five works shown in the UK for the first time.
 Under normal circumstances, an artist might adapt their work to fit a building; in this case, the building has been reconfigured for the artist.
 But as we soon learn, there’s little normality to be found here.

 The first thing of extraordinary visual note in this subterranean maze happens in ‘room 3’; spectra III, co-commissioned for the 2019 Venice Biennale, is a tube-like corridor saturated on all sides with searingly white LED light.
 The experience verges on optical pain, but never quite crosses the threshold.
 It’s an addictive discomfort that leaves you hungry for more, and oh my, does Ikeda oblige.